Cherry: Cultivars

 The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit:

 See cherry blossom and Prunus for ornamental trees.

 Production

 In 2020, world production of sweet cherries was 2.61 million tonnes, with Turkey producing 28% of this total.
 Other major producers of sweet cherries were the United States and Chile.
 World production of sour cherries in 2020 was 1.48 million tonnes, led by Russia, Turkey, Ukraine and Serbia.

 Middle East

-Major commercial cherry orchards in West Asia are in Turkey, Iran, Syria, Azerbaijan, Lebanon, and Israel.
+Major commercial cherry orchards in West Asia are in Turkey, Iran, Syria, Lebanon, and Azerbaijan.

 Europe

 Major commercial cherry orchards in Europe are in Turkey, Italy, Spain and other Mediterranean regions, and to a smaller extent in the Baltic States and southern Scandinavia.

 In France since the 1920s, the first cherries of the season come in April/May from the region of Céret (Pyrénées-Orientales), where the local producers send, as a tradition since 1932, the first crate of cherries to the president of the Republic.